-Wrist pain is extremely common among athletes, healthcare professionals and anyone who is involved in lifting/carrying of heavy/large objects.
+Wrist pain is extremely common among athletes, healthcare professionals, and anyone who is involved in lifting/carrying of heavy/large objects.
 A small pull here and there, happening over time, can easily damage wrist muscles or ligaments.
-An injury due to overuse of wrist can result in chronic wrist pain.
-On the other hand, a forceful sudden pull is capable of tearing the ligaments or muscles around wrist immediately causing an acute onset of pain.
+An injury due to overuse of the wrist can result in chronic wrist pain.
+On the other hand, a forceful sudden pull is capable of tearing the ligaments or muscles around the wrist immediately causing an acute onset of pain.
 I will discuss how to treat and prevent both acute and chronic wrist pain.

 Acute Wrist pain:

 Acute wrist pain usually happens soon after a person develops an injury.
 Episodes of acute pain usually last from the time of the incident to around 72 hours.
 After that, it is classified as subacute pain.
 The approach for management of acute pain includes: